Arthurkhan/art-shipping-calculator-pro/update-logs/2025-06-10-lint-error-fixes.md

 Session: Fixing ESLint errors in the art-shipping-calculator-pro project

 ## Summary
 Fixed 4 lint errors (3 errors, 1 warning) across 3 files to ensure code quality and proper TypeScript typing.
+Additionally fixed import errors in UI components that were importing buttonVariants from the wrong file.

 ## Changes Made